AnyBody/ammr/Docs/Scaling/lesson1.rst

 Lesson 1: Joint to Joint Scaling Methods
 ========================================

-This lesson covers four of the scaling laws available in AnyBody:
+This lesson covers five of the scaling laws available in AnyBody:

+*  ScalingStandard (scale to a standard size)

--  ScalingStandard (do not scale)
+*  ScalingNone (do not scale)

--  ScalingUniform (scale equally in all directions; input is joint to joint distances)
+*  ScalingUniform (scale equally in all directions; input is joint to joint distances)

--  ScalingLengthMass (scale taking mass into account; input is joint to joint distances and mass)
+*  ScalingLengthMass (scale taking mass into account; input is joint to joint distances and mass)

--  ScalingLengthMassFat (scale taking mass and fat into account; input is joint to joint distances)
+*  ScalingLengthMassFat (scale taking mass and fat into account; input is joint to joint distances)

 ScalingStandard
 ---------------

-This scaling law produces a model with default parameters for mass and size (corresponding roughly to the 50th percentile European male).
+This scaling law produces a model with the default parameters for mass and size (corresponding roughly to the 50th percentile European male).
 It is used by default for non-specific models, or when there is no data available about the modeled subject.
 This law does not use the AnyMan